chef-boneyard/chef_handler/README.md

 Unit Testing
 ==================

-chef_hanlder provides built in [chefspec](https://github.com/sethvargo/chefspec) matchers for assisting unit tests.
+chef_handler provides built in [chefspec](https://github.com/sethvargo/chefspec) matchers for assisting unit tests.
 These matchers will only be loaded if chefspec is already loaded.
-Following is an example of asserting aginst the jsonfile hanlder:
+Following is an example of asserting against the jsonfile handler:

 ```ruby